dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ## 1 - javaScript constructor

 A [constructor](https://en.wikipedia.org/wiki/Constructor_%28object-oriented_programming%29) is not something that is exclusive to javaScript, but is a major part of object oriented programming in general.
 The basic idea of a constructor is that it is a function that is called that creates not just an Object, but a certain kind of object.
+This kind of object is an instance of the constructor function that created it, and as such it may have some properties that are unique to the single class instance, and other properties and methods that are part of the class.

 In javaScript every time an object is created it is an instance of a constructor, and as such there are a number of prototype methods that can be used with that Object.
 For example an Array in javaScript is a kind of Object that is an instance of the Array constructor, and as such it has access to a number of prototype methods such as Array.slice.